-Thirteen years ago today, Save the Chimps’ founder, Dr. Carole Noon passed away of pancreatic cancer in her home on sanctuary property.
+Fourteen years ago today, Save the Chimps’ founder, Dr. Carole Noon, passed away of pancreatic cancer in her home on sanctuary property.
 She remains an inspiration to all the lives she touched and a motivator to carry on her important work.
-More than 300 chimpanzees have found the peaceful and dignified retirement they deserve thanks to the tireless work of Dr. Carole Noon and the founding of Save the Chimps.
+More than 300 chimpanzees have found the peaceful and dignified retirement they deserve, thanks to the tireless work of Dr. Carole Noon and the founding of Save the Chimps.

-Through June 30th, all donations are matched.
-Your gift will have twice the impact in providing care for our chimpanzee residents.
+Through July 31st, all donations are matched.
+Your gift will have twice the impact on providing care for our chimpanzee residents.
 Give in honor of Dr. Carole Noon.

 On Monday we took the small mesh off the welded wire that makes up the new window/slide doors between the solid-cement walls in Building 3 so the chimps could touch, groom, or poke, as well as see each other better.
 We did this because the construction company started installing the cage extensions on Monday.